Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 For example, all staff records may require the same security levels to access them.

-Instead of setting these individually, you can [create classification guides](#creating-classification-guides) to use as templates for classifying content quickly and accurately.
+Instead of setting these individually, you can [create classification guides](#creating-classification-guides) to use as templates for {% include tooltip.html word="classify" text="classifying" %} content quickly and accurately.

 You can create as many classification guides as you want and make them as complex or as simple as you need.